willemolding/CarteZcash/README.md

 It also deals with reponding to detected coin burns and issuing withdrawal vouchers.

+This can run in two modes depending on the Cargo features configured during build.
+With the default features it runs in the mode to be executed within the Cartesi machine.
+With features `listen-graphql,lightwalletd` it runs as a CarteZcash fullnode which stores the full chain state in order to serve wallets.

 ### [tiny-cash crate](./tiny-cash/)

 This crate exports a tower service through which requests can be made to make state transitions in the blockchain.
 It exposes a simple interface defined by the `Request` enum: